Bob Thurman

-Robert Burns Thurman (May 14, 1917 – October 31, 1998) was a professional baseball pitcher, outfielder and pinch-hitter.
+Robert Burns Thurman (May 14, 1917 – October 31, 1998) was an American professional baseball pitcher, outfielder and pinch-hitter.
 He played in the Negro leagues, the Puerto Rican winter league (where he was a star), and for a few years at the end of his career, in Major League Baseball with the Cincinnati Reds.
 He is a member of the Puerto Rican Baseball Hall of Fame.

 Background

 Several baseball reference books give Thurman's date of birth as 1921.
 However, like so many Negro leaguers, Thurman took some years off his age in order to interest scouts in developing him as a prospect.
-In fact, 1917 is the correct year of his birth, as he himself admitted after his playing career was over.
-Therefore, he made his major league debut at the age of 38, and was still in the big leagues at 42.
+1917 is the correct year of his birth, as he admitted after his playing career was over.
+He made his major league debut at the age of 38, and was still in the big leagues at 42.